Definition of Art

 Craving for beauty has always been present in human life, notwithstanding the time or conditions of living.
 But besides aesthetic motivations, there are many more, whether philosophical or practical, reasons prompting people to create art.
 We might assume that those reasons are closely related to art functions.
 The functions of art seem clear enough.
 Yet, the reasons inspiring people to create art are much vaguer because of the excessive subjectivity of this matter.

 In his prominent work “Art as Experience”, John Dewey studied the contemporary separation of art from ordinary life.
 Here’s what he said: “Domestic utensils, furnishings of tent and house, rugs, mats, jars, pots, bows, spears, were wrought with such delighted care that today we hunt them out and give them places of honor in our art museums.
 Yet in their own time and place, such things were enhancements of the processes of everyday life.”
 Minimalism is undoubtedly thriving these days, and pretty little details keep vanishing from people’s everyday usage.
-This seems another catalyst for the pursuit of art.
+This seems to be another catalyst for the pursuit of art.

 Source: Unsplash